Fantasy 101: Common DFS Strategies and Pitfalls

 |R vs. L||.253||.323||.417||8.9||21.7||100|

 Be sure to never assume, and study each player on a case-by-case basis.
-Righty Yasiel Puig suddenly can’t hit lefties after scorching them early in his career.
-Freddie Freeman and Max Muncy, meanwhile, had no trouble handling fellow southpaws this past season.
+Righty Yasiel Puig suddenly couldn’t hit lefties after scorching them early in his career.
+Then he bounced back in 2019, so splits often aren’t static.
+Plenty of lefties, such as Freddie Freeman and Max Muncy, have had no trouble handling fellow southpaws.

 Splits are a vital proponent to DFS success, but they’re also dangerous when deployed early in a season.
 A fractioned data point is too unreliable to trust after a month or two, so look at career norms rather than the new campaign’s 45 plate appearances.
 Those discrepancies can present buying opportunities if current outputs look more like random variance than a new trend.

 DFS players differ on the viability of using batter-vs.-pitcher data.
 The sample sizes are often too small to reach any meaningful conclusions.
-For example, it’d be foolish to play Brian Anderson against Jacob deGrom because he has gone 4-for-10 with a home run against the ace.
+For example, it’d be foolish to play Jon Berti against Jacob deGrom because he went 5-for-12 with a home run against the ace in 2019.

 That’s not to say BvP numbers are useless every time.
-When J.A.
-Happ faces the Red Sox, it’s difficult to ignore Pearce’s dominance (11-for-32, five walks, two doubles, and six homers).
+If Steve Pearce is starting against J.A.
+Happ, it’s difficult to ignore the role player’s dominance (11-for-36, five walks, two doubles, and six homers).
 Although far from a substantial sample size, there’s at least some meat on the bone with tangible power to boot.
 Most importantly, the outcome makes sense given Pearce’s longstanding success against southpaws.

 It’s worth taking a perfunctory glance at head-to-head matchups, easily accessible on DailyBaseballData.com, just in case something pops off the page.
 However, gamers shouldn’t make any lineup decisions solely from these trends.
 A hitter with noticeable success against his opponent is also more likely to become a chalk play, so keep that in mind when competing in tournaments.